THalfar/Learning_RL/README.md

 # Learning_RL
 This repository showcases my training in the field of reinforcement learning (RL).
 It is currently in the early stages.
 At present, I am learning to use RL with OpenAI Gymnasium environments.
-I am utilizing Optuna to implement Neural Architecture Search (NAS) and Stable Baselines3 for various RL algorithms.
+I am utilizing Optuna to implement Neural Architecture Search (NAS) and Stable Baselines3 using SAC.

-My goal is to integrate these training scripts into a single class once I confirm that the two-phase NAS approach is viable.
+My goal is to integrate these testing scripts into a single class once I confirm that the two-phase NAS approach is viable.
 This integration will streamline the process and improve efficiency.

-In the future, I plan to experiment with environments that better support parallelism, such as TensorFlow Agents and other interesting and parallelizable environments like Ray RLlib and Unity ML-Agents.
-These environments will allow me to leverage more advanced parallel processing capabilities and explore a wider range of RL applications.

 ## Two phase NAS